What are the best examples you’ve seen for content marketing in travel?

 That can sometimes be difficult to understand for marketers – and travel bloggers are often thought of having an inflated value of their worth.
-Yet there’s two sides to every story, just as we don’t want to be seen as paying for links, travel bloggers rightly need to be valued for their work.
+Yet there are two sides to every story, just as we don’t want to be seen as paying for links, travel bloggers rightly need to be valued for their work.

-Also free gifts and travel trips only go so far, as great as a 3-night break in an all-expenses paid hotel sounds – just like anyone else, bloggers still need to pay the bills.
+Also, free gifts and travel trips only go so far, as great as a 3-night break in an all-expenses-paid hotel sounds – just like anyone else, bloggers still need to pay the bills.

-This again highlights the need to make it a win, win relationship – whether it’s traffic and promotion you can send them, or help and support (we’ve had travel bloggers in our office where we gave them Google+ training – it improves their authority, for both them and us!) – you need to find a situation where you can provide value both ways, instead of making it a transaction.
+This again highlights the need to make it a win, win relationship – whether it’s traffic and promotion you can send them, or help and support (we’ve had travel bloggers in our office where we gave them Google+ training – it improves their authority, for both them and us!) – you need to find a situation where you can provide value with both ways, instead of making it a transaction.

 What is your advice for small brands trying to compete in travel?